 If the second mentor thinks that the project presented by the student isn't quite satisfactory, they will indicate that the project is "to be reworked".
 In this case, comments become even more necessary.
 The Validating Mentor indicates what is to be redone and will set up a new presentation as soon as possible.

-Your last action as a validating mentor is to complete the session in your dashboard in order to finalize it.
+Your last action as an assessor is to complete the session in your dashboard in order to finalize it.